tradesafe/woocommerce/readme.txt

 = Where can I find documentation? =

-For more information on how to setup the plugin, please refer to our [guide](https://developer.tradesafe.co.za/docs/1.1/plugins/woocommerce)
+For more information on how to setup the plugin, please refer to our [guide](https://developer.tradesafe.co.za/docs/1.2/plugins/woocommerce)

 == Changelog ==

-= 1.2.5 - 2021-08-12 =
- * Updated to WordPress support to version 5.8 and WooCommerce support to version 5.5

-= 1.2.4 - 2021-07-14 =
- * Improved error handling when client details are invalid

-= 1.2.3 - 2021-07-14 =
- * Added status section to plugin settings page to help with debugging

-= 1.2.2 - 2021-07-13 =
- * Added check to avoid transactions with missing tokens

-= 1.2.1 - 2021-06-30 =
- * Updated tradesafe php client to support tokens without id numbers

-= 1.2.0 - 2021-06-30 =
+= 2.0.0 - 2021-12-14 =
- * Removed ID number field from checkout page as it will now be requested on the payment page
+ * Added new acceptance process
+ * Allow checkout without needing an account
+ * Ensure transaction id is saved to order meta data before redirect

 == Upgrade Notice ==
-ID Numbers are not required on checkout and will be captured when the buyer makes a payment.
+This is a significat update please test prior to deploying to production.